tjizep/libspaces/docs/API.md

     spaces.serve(16003)

 will start a server on *port* and block the calling thread.
-The server will service block requests only while the client will translate these blocks into
+The server will service block requests only while the client will translate these blocks into a tree and hashtable structures.

 ---
 observe(ip address, port)